reachlin/docker/bluemix/README.md

 An image with IBM bluemix cf command line tools installed.
 It includes container plugins and is based on the official DIND image.

+Support bx cli, and removed the old cf cli.

 *** New Stuff ***

 Added CLI to support IBM Kubernetes Cluster